sprintup/ivystreetblog/README.md

 This project started due to an assignment in a Children's Literature class, but will serve in the long term as a resource for the community that uses children books as the topic that can be used to practice different technologies.
 So below there are two parts that separate the concerns of the school project from the concerns of the website as a resource for the little free library.

 ### School Part
-There is a resource called [github pages](https://docs.github.com/en/pages/quickstart) that can be used to push a simple index page (just update the index.html file and push to the `gh-pages` branch), that I can turn into a react page.
+There is a resource called [github pages](https://docs.github.com/en/pages/quickstart) that can be used to push a simple index page (just update the [index.html file](https://github.com/sprintup/ivystreetblog/blob/gh-pages/index.html) and push to the `gh-pages` branch), that I can turn into a react page in the main project.
+This page can be found [here](https://sprintup.github.io/ivystreetblog/)

 ### Ivy Street Blog (resource for little free library) Website Part
 This is a website that accompanies my little free library.
 It's also an opportunity to practice some open source development, including the use of various tools including AI.
 The original code was generated from https://github.com/gpt-engineer-org/gpt-engineer